openlayers/openlayers/changelog/upgrade-notes.md

 ### Next version

+#### Rendered resolutions of `ol/source/Raster`

+Previously, `ol/source/Raster` processed input sources at the current view resolution, which caused interpolation artefacts in cases where input sources were up- or downsampled.
+Now, `ol/source/Raster` picks up the resolutions from the first input source that has resolutions configured (either implicitly through a tile grid in the case of tile sources, or directly when configured through the `resolutions` constructor option).
+This improves the rendered output in most cases.

+If the previous behavior is desired, configure the source with `resolutions: null`.

 #### Fixed `wrapX` behavior of `ol/control/MousePosition`

 Previously, `ol/control/MousePosition` always displayed coordinates as-is.
 Now it has a `wrapX` option,